shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Awoomoon chuckled.
 “No, little one.
 You’re still here, right?
 You survived.

-But you did come face-to-face with the most dangerous, most beautiful cat in the world.
+“But you did come face-to-face with the most dangerous, most beautiful cat in the world.
 She had drums on her hips that when she played them, she could stop your heart beat.
 And when she approached me, she beat the drums at me, getting ready to stop mine.

-She didn’t speak, but I knew what she was saying.
-‘Surrender now or I will kill you… now!’
+“She didn’t speak, but I knew what she was saying.
+‘Surrender now or I will kill you and all of your pups!’

-And you know what I told her?
+“And you know what I told her?
 I said, ‘Pantrinome!
 I know it is you!
 I know you have come to kill me, to finish your mission, but you will not succeed!’
 Do you know why I knew she wouldn’t succeed?”

 “Ooh!
 Ooh!”
 A pup raised his paw hand.